ljnelson/objexj/src/site/markdown/syntax.md

-Notably this filter does not match, for example, `java.lang.IllegalArgumentException` instances or `java.lang.IllegalStateException` instances, because although such instances are instances of `java.lang.RuntimeException` their classes are not equal to `java.lang.RuntimeException`.
+Notably this filter does not match, for example, `java.lang.IllegalArgumentException` instances or `java.lang.IllegalStateException` instances, because although such objects are instances of `java.lang.RuntimeException` their classes are not equal to `java.lang.RuntimeException`.

 #### Expressions